Pediatric Orthopedic Surgeons treating Fused Toes

 Surgical Approach

 There are three surgical techniques: medial, lateral, and posterior.
-The lateral technique appears as the most popular since it offers good exposure with minimum dissection.
+The lateral technique appears as the most popular since it offers good exposure with minimal dissection.
 Surgeons believe that the correction of complex osteotomies requires a posterior approach that offers a larger amount of exposure.

 Which Deformities Need Correction?